Cambodia

 Days 15 - 16

-Located in northwestern Cambodia on the banks of the Sangkae River, surrounded by emerald-green rice paddies, pepper plantations and lush rainforests with networks of trekking trails, many leading to traditional villages and quaint hilltop shrines.
-With a history that dates back to the 11th century AD and a modern role as a crucial national rice production area, Battambang has always played a key role in Cambodian affairs.
-Despite its commercial importance, the city has retained a slow-paced charm that - together with its cafe culture, riverside location, thriving arts scene, and gracefully dilapidated architecture - lends itself to an enchanting visit.
-A must-do is the river cruise between Battambang and Siem Reap - widely acknowledged as the most scenic river route in the country.
+Located in northwestern Cambodia along the banks of the Sangkae River, Battambang is a captivating city framed by emerald rice paddies, pepper plantations, and lush rainforests crisscrossed with trekking trails leading to traditional villages and hilltop shrines.
+With origins dating back to the 11th century and a modern role as a key rice-producing region, the city has long been central to Cambodian history and economy.
+Yet despite its commercial significance, Battambang retains a slow-paced charm, enriched by its riverside setting, thriving café culture, arts scene, and gracefully weathered colonial architecture.
+A highlight for visitors is the scenic river cruise between Battambang and Siem Reap, considered one of the most beautiful waterways journeys in the country, offering a unique perspective on rural life and the surrounding landscapes.

 Accommodation